luckysitara/SolPay/README.md

-# SolanaPay
+# SolPay

 ## Overview
-SolanaPay is a decentralized payment gateway built on the Solana blockchain, enabling users to send and receive payments in various cryptocurrencies quickly, securely, and with low fees.
+SolPay is a decentralized payment gateway built on the Solana blockchain, enabling users to send and receive payments in various cryptocurrencies quickly, securely, and with low fees.
 It aims to provide a competitive alternative to traditional payment gateways by leveraging Solana’s high transaction throughput and decentralized network.

 ## Problem Statement
 Traditional payment gateways like Stripe, PayPal, and Paystack face several issues that hinder seamless financial transactions for both merchants and customers: